- Search The Registry

 - My Account

-Aware of the perilous conditions for young black women seeking work in New York City, Matthews, and Lyons, and other volunteers working with The White Rose Mission met incoming vessels.
-At Manhattan’s piers, docks, and railway stations, volunteers offered assistance to female travelers who often fell prey to unscrupulous employment agents and con artists.
+Aware of the perilous conditions for young black women seeking work in New York City, Matthews, Lyons, and other volunteers working with The White Rose Mission met incoming vessels.
+Volunteers offered assistance at Manhattan’s piers, docks, and railway stations to female travelers who often fell prey to unscrupulous employment agents and con artists.
 A former slave, Matthews was a prominent social reformer.
-She conducted detailed research into the working conditions of young black women often bypassing as a white person to obtain information on schemes and organized rings.
-Matthews observed that for "the young and unfriended (women) of other races, there are all sorts of institutions," but for black girls and women "there is nothing."
+She conducted detailed research into the working conditions of young black women, often bypassing a white person to obtain information on schemes and organized rings.
+Matthews observed that for "the young and unfriended (women) of other races, there are all sorts of institutions," but for black girls and women, "there is nothing."

 The White Rose Mission also maintained a library of works relevant to the history and accomplishments of African and African American people.
 Considered one of the most unusual and important early collections of special materials about black people, the White Rose Mission's library included a 1773 edition of the poems of Phillis Wheatley, an 1859 volume of the Anglo-African Magazine, and the first edition of An Appeal in Favor of that Class of Americans Called Africans by Lydia Maria Child.